People – DND Guidelines for Hybrid Work

 • The employee is required to travel for work during their on-site day or travel for off-site meetings.

 In addition, a manager may approve an employee's request for a short-term, temporary change in work arrangement.
 These modifications do not require a formal change to their work agreement.
-For example, a short term, temporary change in work location or scheduled days on site.
-Such informal arrangements are at the manager's discretion and must ensure compliance with the Common Hybrid Work Model, as well as applicable policies and procedures, particularly those related to privacy and security.
-Such agreements are intended to provide management and employee flexibilities but must not replace or supersede the Exceptions to telework nor the Duty to Accommodate processes.
+For example, a short term, temporary change in work location or scheduled days on-site.
+Such informal arrangements are at the manager’s discretion and must ensure compliance with the Common Hybrid Work Model, as well as applicable policies and procedures, particularly those related to privacy and security.
+Such agreements are intended to provide management and employee flexibility but must not replace or supersede the Exceptions to telework nor the Duty to Accommodate processes.

-Work agreements for employees seeking exceptions to the Common Hybrid Work Model
+Work Agreements for Employees Seeking Exceptions to the Common Hybrid Work Model

-Employees seeking an exception to the Common Hybrid Work Model (more information below) under categories 1 to 3 and 4a to 4c, are permitted to establish a temporary work agreement in partnership with their manager, until a decision has been communicated to them.
 A work agreement must be in place and aligned to this temporary agreement.
-Employees seeking an exception under category 4d, 4e and 4 "other" must have a work agreement in place that is aligned to the policy requirements for onsite presence, and are expected to maintain compliance with the policy until a decision has been made by their L1 and communicated to them by their manager.
+Employees seeking an exception under category 4d, 4e and 4 “other” must have a work agreement in place that is aligned to the policy requirements for on-site presence and are expected to maintain compliance with the policy until a decision has been made by their L1 and communicated to them by their manager.
 Once a final decision is completed and communicated to them, employees should update their agreements if and as needed.

-Ergonomic equipment
+Ergonomic Equipment

-Management obligations or options for equipping employees to work in a location other than the primary work location
+Management obligations or options for equipping employees to work in a location other than the primary work location.

-Exemptions from the Common hybrid work model
+Exemptions from the Common Hybrid Work Model

 There are two mechanisms for an employee to be exempted from the on-site requirements of the Direction on prescribed presence, these are: